ibm-cloud-docs/loadbalancer-service/managing-lb.md

 <img src="images/CLB_monitoring_metrics_PUP.png " alt="drawing" style="width: 800px;"/>

 You can edit your existing configuration using the **Protocols**, **Server Instances**, and **Health Checks** tabs.
-For example, the **Protocols** tab can be used to define additional application ports or to customize tbe SSL cipher lists when there is an existing HTTPS protocol.
+For example, the **Protocols** tab can be used to define additional application ports or to customize the SSL cipher lists when there is an existing HTTPS protocol.

 <img src="images/CLB_ciphers_edit_PUP.png" alt="drawing" style="width: 800px;"/>